-Monitoring during the policy implementation period serves two objectives.
-It allows the user to evaluate the performance of a policy my monitoring trends in performance to understand whether the policy is on track and being implemented as planned.
-Monitoring also allows the user to collect the information needed for the quantification of the GHG impacts during or after policy implementation.
-This chapter identifies data and parameters to monitor over time and provides guidance on how to develop a monitoring plan.
+- 3 Monitoring during the policy implementation period serves two objectives.
+It allows the user to evaluate - 4 the performance of a policy my monitoring trends in performance to understand whether the policy is on - 5 track and being implemented as planned.
+Monitoring also allows the user to collect the information - 6 needed for the quantification of the GHG impacts during or after policy implementation.
+This chapter - 7 identifies data and parameters to monitor over time and provides a method to develop a monitoring plan. - 8 Figure 10.1: Overview of steps in the chapter